brandkap/brandkap.github.io/work/date-picker.md

 ## Learnings & Insights

-- DatePicker was a learning experience to work on because it was a great example on how sometimes a solution to a problem does not have to be fancy or complex.
+- DatePicker was a learning experience to work on because it was a great example of how sometimes a solution to a problem does not have to be fancy or complex.
 It was great to receive positive feedback from the stakeholder and see how such a frustrating problem in a widely used product could be resolved with a straightforward solution.
 - Our team was able to get DatePicker into a deployable stage, but there has yet to be a planned release date for it onto the app store.
-Hopefully the next team that works on DatePicker can plan for a release because due to discussion with teachers and coaches DatePicker could provide a lot of value to their event planning experience.
+Hopefully, the next team that works on DatePicker can plan for a release because due to discussion with teachers and coaches DatePicker could provide a lot of value to their event planning experience.